Python 3.11: A Guided Tour Through Code Transcripts

 0:53 but they don't hurt us there.
 Do they run it a few more times.
 There's a decent amount of variation.
 I gotta tell you,

 1:04 screen recording over webcams and the screen puts a bit of a hurt on the computer.
-But let's let's give it a shot.
+But let's give it a shot.
 Now, you saw it over here in 3.11.

 1:14 A few times.
 Just to get some numbers.
 Okay, a little faster.
 Here we go.
 I'm gonna say eight.
 Let's pick the lowest number.
 We got 8 40.